Skip to content

 File and Directory Structure

-The application and its components are deployed in the following locations:
+The application and its components are installed in specific directories as follows:

 • ISPConfig Configuration: /usr/local/ispconfig/interface/lib/config.inc.php